FilterSinner/Image-to-Recipe-generator/README.md

 # **Revolutionizing Cooking with AI**

 In today's fast-paced world, finding time to cook a homemade meal can be challenging.
-Yet, with the rise of food delivery apps and pre-packaged meals, many are left craving the satisfaction of creating something delicious from scratch.
-Enter SnapChef, a groundbreaking data science project that bridges the gap between culinary creativity and convenience.
+Yet, with the rise of food delivery apps and pre-packaged meals, many are left craving the satisfaction of creating something delicious from scratch.This is a groundbreaking data science project that bridges the gap between culinary creativity and convenience.

 **1. Project Overview**